barrett203/CapstoneStudy_AdvancedGoogleAnalytics/README.md

 # Process

 ## Applications
 Excel will be used to load the data and initially look for any issues.
-Python will then be used to transform and explore the data.
+Python will then be used to transform and explore the data, as well as to construct a predictive machine learning model.

 ## Transform and Explore
 All Python code can be found [here](https://github.com/barrett203/CapstoneStudy_AdvancedGoogleAnalytics/blob/main/PythonScript).